open-zaak/open-zaak/docs/introduction/architecture.rst

 To that end, **Open Zaak** combines the "API's voor Zaakgericht werken" that are essentially tightly coupled, into a single product.
-This allows for major performance improvements since related objects (like a `BESLUIT` for a `ZAAK`) do not need to fetched over the network but can be directly obtained from the database.
+This allows for major performance improvements since related objects (like a `BESLUIT` for a `ZAAK`) do not need to be fetched over the network but can be directly obtained from the database.
 This also guarantees data integrity on database level, rather than on service (API) level.